zilishen/documentation/content/nginx-one/getting-started.md

    </details>

-## Step 3: View Data Plane Metrics with the NGINX One Dashboard
+### View Data Plane Metrics with the NGINX One Dashboard

 Once your NGINX instances have registered with NGINX One, you’ll want to keep track of how they're doing.
 The NGINX One Dashboard is designed for this purpose, offering a user-friendly interface to help you easily monitor your instances.
 Here’s how to get the insights you need: